filip-soldrzynski/ServusRecognition/README.md

 # ServusRecognition
-Basic speech commands recognition for Servur - a mobile robot
+Basic speech commands recognition for Servus - a mobile robot